Victoralm/Complete-Guide-to-Unit-Testing-in-.NET-Core-NUnit-XUnit-/README.md

 ## What is Automated Testing ##

-Write code to test the code of yoru application, and then repeatedly run the tests in automated fashion.
+Write code to test the code of your application, and then repeatedly run the tests in automated fashion.

 There will be two separated codes: